 - Fully accomplished

-- The pupils worked well as a team to complete one Crane mission.
+- Students worked well as a team to complete one Crane mission.

-- The pupils worked together as a team to complete all of the Crane missions.
+- Students worked together as a team to complete all of the Crane missions.

-- The pupils are able to present their robot, program and mission strategy, explaining how they've successfully completed each Crane mission.
+- Students can present their robot, program, and mission strategy, explaining how they've successfully completed each Crane mission.

 - Blue: I've successfully completed one mission.